punitkatiyar/react-master-guide/07.component-lifecycle/README.md

 ### constructor

+> A special function that will get called whenever a component is created

+>  initializing state binding the event handling

+> Do not cause side effects Ex.
+HTTP Requests

+> super (props) Directly overwrite this.state

-> static getDerivedStateFromProps
+### static getDerivedStateFromProps

-> render
+### render

-> componentDidMount
+### componentDidMount

 ## 2.Updating when a component is being re-render as a result of change to either its prop or state.